mor4thii/dotfiles/README.md

 ## Tools I like

 There are some more tools that I like to use on a daily basis.
+From this list, CachyOS already includes fd, fzf, rg, and tldr.

 - [fd](https://github.com/sharkdp/fd)
 - [fzf](https://github.com/junegunn/fzf)